sruthi-raajan9/E-commerce-Discount-Analysis/README.md

 #### 3. Brand Health & Category Strategy

- * These charts provide the evidence needed to protect the brand's premium status while clearing stock.
+ * These charts support the strategy of protecting the brand's premium status while effectively managing stock levels

- * The increase in Average Order Value from €120 to over €200 proves that discounting has not devalued the brand for  core customers.
+ * The increase in Average Order Value from €120 to over €200 suggests that targeted discounting has not devalued the brand for core customers, as reflected by the shift in    transaction value.

     <img src="Images/Monthly%20AOV.png" width="600">

- * This plot highlights Smartphones as a premium category maintained with a controlled 11.05% discount.
-In contrast, the 22.55% average seen in Laptops reflects a            targeted strategy to liquidate used and refurbished inventory without devaluing the new, high-end models
+ * The data suggests that Smartphones are maintained as a premium category through a controlled 11.05% discount, whereas the 22.55% average for Laptops supports a targeted     strategy to liquidate used and refurbished inventory without devaluing high-end models.

     <img src="Images/Average%20Discount%20Percentage%20By%20Category.png" width="600">

- * The bar chart showing which categories bring in the most total revenue.
+ * The data suggests that specific categories dominate revenue, supporting the strategy of prioritizing high-value segments to drive financial performance.

    <img src="Images/Total%20Revenue%20By%20Category.png" width="600">

-   ## Strategic Recommendations
+   ### 💡Strategic Recommendations

       To optimize the balance between growth and brand protection, I recommend the following actions:

 1. **Standardize the 10-20% Tier**: Establish this as the default promotional range to protect margins.